Answers to our Clients’ Most Frequently Asked Questions

 After analyzing exposure, employers often opt to offer severance packages to the affected long term employee in these situations.
 Because the employee is over 40, a waiver of the federal age discrimination claims require that the employee be provided with a set number of days to consider the agreement, and an additional 7 days to revoke it following execution.
 The manner in which a severance package is offered, the terms, how, when, where, the persons involved, and the meeting itself are all critically important in achieving resolution.

 Receiving a Notice of Employment-Related Claim.
-What should you do first?
+What To Do First?

 You will need to retain experienced employment counsel immediately.
 Before you do, it is always best to obtain as much information as you can on the matter before placing the call.
 However, before you do, it is important that: